CartoDB/documentation/app/content/carto-python/visualizing-data.md

 </br>

- In this case, you can see spatial data based on points visualized on a map, natively from our CARTO DW.
+ In this second example, we visualize a point-based table available from the CARTO Data Warehouse connection.

 ```python
 # Register CartoLayer in pydeck